noi-techpark/odh-docs/source/howto/development.rst

 .. code-block:: bash

-   odh@bdp:~$ sudo apt-get install git openjdk-8-jdk postgresql postgis maven tomcat8 xmlstarlet
+   odh@odh:~$ sudo apt-get install git openjdk-8-jdk postgresql postgis maven tomcat8 xmlstarlet

 This command ensures that all dependencies are installed as well.
 If you have none of these package already installed, you might need to